Fed Chair Janet Yellen highlights that some sectors, like social media and biotech, are seeing stretched valuations.» Read More

 Take a look at some of Wednesday's midday movers:

-Take a look at some of Wednesday’s morning movers:
+Take a look at some of Monday’s morning movers: